 Moreover, we have demonstrated a strong contempt for death, particularly when it calls too soon.
 Premature death, that bastard of a thing, is defined as an unplanned death occurring before the individual has reached the average expected age of his, or her, representative population.

 Every nation has its own life expectancies.
 These can range anywhere from 50 in Chad, a landlocked country in central Africa, up to 84 in Japan.
-Whatever the case, if we investigate the leading cause of premature death in the world today we find cardiovascular diseases (CVD), such as heart attack and stroke, are far and away the largest threats to human longevity, in addition to general well-being.
+Whatever the case, if we investigate the leading cause of premature death in the world today we find cardiovascular diseases (CVD), such as heart attack and stroke, are far and away the largest threats to human longevity.

 Cardiovascular disease kills more people in the United States every year than war, terrorism, global warming, religion and gun violence combined, even if we were to homogenize the data by accounting for the numbers of years lost.
 In a country so predisposed to hysteria, you would think the panic over CVD would be much more substantial considering worldwide deaths are quickly approaching 20 million per annum.